nordic16/cmus-cheat-sheet/README.md

 <br>At the time of writing, I'm using `dracula`, which I'm very fond of.

 ### Shortcuts.
+Cmus has a lot of available customization when it comes to shortcuts.
+If you want to change something, highlight the one you want to make changes to, then replace `<key>` with the desired combination.

 **TODO**
 1. Playlists // DONE